jubetz/cldemo-netq2/README.md

 * `exit` to log out of quagga

+Now use NetQ to verify Docker settings.
+On spine01:
+`netq show docker swarm cluster` to see the members of the cluster `netq show docker swarm network` to view the virtual swarm network

 Troubleshooting + FAQ
 -------
 * The `Vagrantfile` expects the telemetry server to be named `cumulus/ts`.
 If you get the following error